rapidcow/rapidcow.github.io/about.md

-# about me
+## about me

-I'm Yizheng / Ethan!
+I'm Ethan / Yizheng!
-A silly Chinese boy who obsesses over tiny things!
+A silly Chinese boy who obsesses over way too many things

 I like fun and joy and hope this website helps with that :)
 There won't be boring school stuff here!
 No nerdy long-winded